jamesjkim88/BitcoinWithReactJS/readme.md

-#Rebuilding Bitcoin page.... again, but now with ReactJS
+#Rebuilding Bitcoin page.... again, but now with ReactJS with Webpack

 ##Still in the making.